rotich1/consuming-API/README.md

-# ConsumingGitAPI
+# Consuming GitAPI

+### This is a siple website application enable users to view github details using github username, May 2021

+#### Copyright (c) 2021 Kiptoo Rotich

+## Description

+This website allows users to retrive github data by providing github username which is added to github api url hence allowing the website to fetch details.
+User can also view repositories that are available in the account so far, the date they were created, last update and the language used.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13.

 ## Development server